ProlificsPanther/PantherBootStrapSamples/README.md

 # Panther-BootStrap-Samples
 # Instructions for workshop:
-* Each sample /exercise is continuous.
+* Each sample /exercise is in sequence.
 You will need to complete Exercise 1 to move on to Exercise 2.
 * Each exercise will demonstrate the  use of Bootstrap with  a Panther Screen.
 It will include minimal Javascript coding (copy-paste)
 * Start with the screens in BeforeWorkshopScreens.lib.
 * The completed exercises are in CompleteWorkshop.lib